 - 1. Traffic Flow Prediction & Parking Prediction - a.
 In order to model and train distributed AI models on traffic flow and parking prediction, weather data (and how that affects road & traffic conditions) and road data (number of cars, velocity, fluctuation) will be used.
 The predictive model will also consume historical data and public transportation information. - b.
 Traffic and parking prediction ML models will be federated at the edge cloud. - c.
 Ideally, the driver could, with small behavioural changes, avoid traffic and know where available parking is located, without needing to look for it aimlessly. - d.
 With the data collected the ML process will identify traffic patterns.
 This information will be provided in the least intrusive way to a willing user to avoid invasive notifications. - e.
 5G communications will be used for interconnecting sensors, gather IoT data in real-time and store it at the edge, and run smart AI-based simulations to perform what-if analysis when transport is interrupted, e.g.: due to extreme weather, man-made or technical hazards. - 2.
-Crowd management b.
-UC will take avail of the Urban Open Platform and Lab (UOP.Lab) developed in the Finest Twins project3.

-Demonstrate the use of open data, user data and IoT data on traffic fluency through cameras and radars installed at the bottleneck intersections for crowd steering based on the application of AI.
+Crowd management - a.
+Demonstrate the use of open data, user data and IoT data on traffic fluency through cameras and radars installed at the bottleneck intersections for crowd steering based on the application of AI. - b.

-- b.
 Demonstrate the use of AI on advanced crowd prediction and movement control. - 3.
 Co-commuting solutions based on social networks - a.
 Combine IoT data with virtual citizen-generated IoT data from social networks to demonstrate the use of advanced AI in the provision of co-commuting solutions at the neighbourhood level and cross-border.